jlevy/lft/lft.md

 </div>

-Basically, we are seeing an explosion in the forth quadrant of this table:
+Basically, we are seeing an explosion in the fourth quadrant of this table:

 |  | Exact procedures | Inexact procedures |
 | --- | --- | --- |